moonslide-app/moonslide/README.md

 - Additional stylesheets with utility classes.
 - The configuration of the toolbar inside the app.

-Take a look at the standard template **TODO**.
-If you want to create your own template, take a look at the section **TODO**.
+Take a look at the [standard template](#standard-template).
+If you want to create your own template, take a look at the section  [Create your own Template](#create-your-own-template).

 ## Create your first Presentation
 Presentations are written in Markdown.
-For every slide there is a configuration block written in YAML inside the seperators `---` similar to Front Matter.
+For every slide there is a configuration block written in YAML inside the separators `---` similar to Front Matter.
 The following example shows the definition of two simple slides.
 ```yaml
 ---
 layout: base